omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ### Remove projects

 Once a project has been added to an item, exhibit block, or the site footer, it has to be removed manually.
 Edit the item or exhibit and delete the content by hand.
 Only Super Users can remove projects from the site footer.

+You can remove a project from the list of projects displayed in the future, by returning to the Local Contexts plugin entry in the sidebar.
+Save the empty form that is displayed first; this will show you the list of projects that have already been assigned.
+You can remove individual projects by checking the boxes and saving this page.

 ![Image](../doc_files/plugin_images/LocalContexts_projects.png)